 - 9.39 Parish Precept income is collected by the Council on behalf of the Saddleworth and Shaw and Crompton Parish Councils.
-This is then paid to the Parish Councils and this income and expenditure is included in the net revenue budget of the Council.
+This is then paid to the Parish Councils and this income and expenditure is included in the net Revenue Budget of the Council.
 These precepts are included on the Council Tax bills of properties falling within these parish areas.
-The revenue collected is for the benefit of each parish and thus has no impact on the financial projections presented in this report.
-At this stage no change in Parish Precepts has been assumed. - 9.40 On 18 December 2023 Saddleworth Parish Council agreed to increase its Band D Council Tax charge for 2024/25 from £25.50 to £27.01, an increase of £1.51.
+The revenue collected is for the benefit of each parish and thus has no impact on the financial projections presented in this report. - 9.40 On 18 December 2023 Saddleworth Parish Council agreed to increase its Band D Council Tax charge for 2024/25 from £25.50 to £27.01, an increase of £1.51.
 This increased charge together with a change in Band D equivalent properties in the Council Tax Base has resulted in Saddleworth Parish Council setting a precept of £247,142.
 For 2024/25 this increase equates to £0.019m of additional income for the Parish Council. - 9.41 On 30 January 2024 Shaw and Crompton Parish Council agreed to increase its Band D Council Tax charge for 2024/25 from £17.89 to £18.78, an increase of £0.89.
 This increased charge together with a change in Band D equivalent properties in the Council Tax Base has resulted in Shaw and Crompton Parish Council setting a precept of £107,522.
 For 2024/25 this increase equates to £0.007m of additional income for the Parish Council.